Ninetalesgh/dndcampaign/vault/dm/monsters.md

 - **Actions**:
    - **Multiattack**.
 The blight makes two slam attacks.
 If both attacks hit a Medium or smaller target, the target is [Grappled](conditions.md#grappled) (escape DC 14), and the blight uses its **Engulf** on it.
    - **Slam**. *Melee Attack:* +7 to hit, reach 1 *(1.5m)*, one target.
-    *Hit:* 5 (1d6 + 2) bludgeoning damage, plus 4 (1d6) necrotic damage.
+    *Hit:* 10 (2d6 + 3) bludgeoning damage, plus 4 (1d6) necrotic damage.
    - **Soul Harvest Aura.** Creatures within range 2 *(3m)* must make a CON Save (DC 14).
 On a failure, they take 1d6 necrotic damage and the blight regains the same amount of HP.
 Undead and constructs are immune to this effect.
-   - **Withering Bloom (Recharge 5–6).** Each creature of the Guardian’s choice in a range 4 *(6m)* radius must succeed on a CON Save (DC 14) or take 2d8 necrotic damage and gain Vulnerability to necrotic damage until the end of the Guardian’s next turn.
+   - **Withering Bloom (Recharge 5–6).** Each creature of the Mound’s choice in a range 4 *(6m)* radius must succeed on a CON Save (DC 14) or take 2d8 necrotic damage and gain Vulnerability to necrotic damage until the end of the Mound’s next turn.
 On a success, they take half and suffer no vulnerability.
-     *Visual cue: Necrotic petals bloom from the Guardian's body, releasing a radial pulse.*
+     *Visual cue: Necrotic petals bloom from the Mound's body, releasing a radial pulse.*
    - **Boring Roots**.
 One creature [Grappled](conditions.md#grappled) by the blight must make a CON Save (DC 14) as the blight attempts to bore roots through its flesh.
 On a failed save, the creature takes 21 (6d6) necrotic damage.
    - **Engulf**.
 The blight engulfs a Medium or smaller creature [Grappled](conditions.md#grappled) by it.
 The engulfed target is [Blinded](conditions.md#blinded), [Restrained](conditions.md#restrained), and starts [Choking](conditions.md#choking), and it must succeed on a CON Save (DC 14) at the start of each of the blight's turns or take 13 (2d8 + 4) bludgeoning damage.
 If the blight moves, the engulfed target moves with it.
 The blight can have only one creature engulfed at a time.